Abdoulaye Wade: 2007 election and second term

 On 15 October 2006, Wade was nominated as presidential candidate of the PDS for the February 2007 presidential election.
 One of Wade's opponents in this election was his former prime minister Idrissa Seck, who was once considered Wade's protégé, but was arrested in 2005.
 Final results released on 11 March 2007, showed Wade winning in the first round with 55.9% of the vote, far ahead of his nearest opponents, Seck with about 15% and Socialist Party leader Ousmane Tanor Dieng with about 13.6%.
 Dieng and another opposition candidate, Abdoulaye Bathily, filed appeals regarding the election, but these were rejected by the Constitutional Council.
 Wade was sworn in for his second term on 3 April at the Leopold Sedar Senghor Stadium in Dakar, with many African leaders and about 60,000 spectators in attendance.

 The main opposition parties did not accept Wade's 2007 victory and disputed his legitimacy as President; they boycotted elections to the National Assembly and the re-established Senate later in the year.
 Wade conclusively stated in an interview published by Le Soleil on 19 May 2008 that there was no longer any possibility of dialogue with the opposition unless it recognized him as the legitimate President.
 "Let them do what they want, it doesn't bother me," he said of the opposition, "so long as they respect law and order."

 At the July 2007 African Union summit in Accra, Ghana, Wade supported quick formation of the proposed United States of Africa and said: "If we fail to unite, we will become weak, and if we live isolated in countries that are divided, we face the risk of collapsing in the face of stronger and united economies."

 In March 2008 in the country of Comoros, the island of Anjouan decided to declare independence.
 Senegal would send troops to the islands of Comoros.
-They would later win the war with other support as well.
+Comoros, along with multiple African Union countries, would win the invasion.